battle-dev/BattleUI/README.md

 # BattleUI

+This addon is designed specifically for use in WoW Classic TBC.
+It may work in WoW Classic or Retail versions, but it is not specifically designed to do so.

 This addon updates various parts of the World of Warcraft user interface.
 This is my own personal UI mod, so it takes into consideration some of the addons that I use for things like unit frames (EasyFrames) and damage meters